Kenickie: At the Club

+The album was released in the United States on Warner Brothers on 17 June, and the band undertook a short promotional tour, including gigs at the Mercury Lounge in New York and the Troubadour in Los Angeles.

-After meeting them in New York, Courtney Love said:
+After meeting them, Courtney Love said:

 They're a big bunch of sex, that band Kenickie.
 They're a big, raw-boned bunch of fucking sex — all three of them and the boy.
 I hope they get good.
-I hope we're a good example to them, I hope this record's huge and then the big labels will start sniffing around and then those big fucking raw-boned sexy Newcastle (sic) girls will be huge and have Number Ones and there will be an Amazon planet the way I want it.
+I hope we're a good example to them, I hope this record's huge and then the big labels will start sniffing around and then those big fucking raw-boned sexy Newcastle [sic] girls will be huge and have Number Ones and there will be an Amazon planet the way I want it.

+A planned set on the Other Stage at Glastonbury in late June was cancelled after heavy rain resulted in the stage sinking into mud.

+The final single from the album was a re-release of "Punka", in July 1997, this time achieving a position of No. 38.
+A planned return visit to the United States, touring with Bis, had to be cancelled due to illness within the band, but they were able to play the Reading Festival at the end of August.